About the artist

 Around that time, I started teaching a Color Theory class at the University.
 Concurrently, I opened a studio in Santiago where I gave private drawing and painting lessons.
 I also produced a line of handmade products called Pinta, and my first production of pieces dedicated to animals.
 Initially, only dogs and cats.

 In 2013 I got married, moved to California and became a mom of two girls!

 Today, I remain feeling very inspired by nature.
 The infinite possibilities in colors and shapes as well as the natural equilibrium found in every small or big element of nature, provides me with a vast range of visual ideas to create my paintings.
-Not only the visual part of nature fascinate me, but also the fact that is so good for us.
-From the the nourishment we can get from plants when we eat them, to the positive impact of being surrounded by green environments.
+Not only the visual part of nature fascinates me, but also the fact that is so good for us.
+From the nourishment we can get from plants when we eat them, to the positive impact of being surrounded by green environments.

 Another big topic in my work is animals.
 I'm concerned about the way we are raising animals today, with a huge number of animals that are being raised in inhumane ways, because they are thought as products, not as beings that suffer, feel pain and express love.
 From the food industry, clothing, beauty products, zoos, etc., the list is long...
 Most of the times, the animals that I paint are those in a constant demeaning situation.
 I feel like painting them is a way of honoring them, and I aspire that my work promotes the dialogue about animal welfare.